ChickenSplash/VeloCove-Market/README.md

 - run `php artisan serve`.
 This will allow the front end to communicate with the backend

 ### Frontend
-- run `cd Frontend` fron the root of this repo
+- run `cd Frontend` from the root of this repo
 - run `npm install` and then `npm run dev`